 On my birthday trip to Vancouver over the weekend, I was fortunate enough to do a little shopping and picked up an adorable individual butter dish.
 A while ago, I promised myself to only purchase items I had a specific plan for (even if something was a bargain).
 I’ve never been one to be wasteful or spend money foolishly, but I did find that we always seemed to have stuff to take to the second hand store or items sitting in cupboards and drawers for far too long.
 So, with that in mind, I decided that only one glass butter dish would come home with me to be repurposed as a jewelry cloche.

-If you like this idea, you may also want to check out my tea cup jewelry organization project.
+If you like this idea or repurposing, you may also want to check out my tea cup jewelry organization project.

 Have you set any rules or guidelines for shopping?
 What items have you purchased to be used in a different way?

 Want more home organizing ideas like these sent directly to your inbox?
 Be sure to SUBSCRIBE.

 Enjoy your day!